callum-savage/callumsavage/content/post/2022-01-14-the-terminology-of-ecological-forecasting/index.md

 ---
-title: Unpicking the Terminology of Ecological Forecasting
+title: The Semantics of Prediction
 author: Callum Savage
 date: '2022-01-14'
 slug: ecological-forecasting-terminology
 categories: []
 tags:
   - ecological forecasting
-summary: When is it a prediction, and when is it a forecast?
+summary: 'What exactly *is* a prediction, and how does it differ from a forecast?'
 showToc: no
 tocopen: no
 hidemeta: no